AdobeDocs/campaign-web.en/help/v8/reporting/campaign-reports.md

 ### Non-deliverables {#non-deliverables-email}

 * **[!UICONTROL Breakdown of errors per type]** and **[!UICONTROL Breakdown of errors per domain]** tables and graphs contain the available data for possible errors encountered with each domain.

+    The errors shown in this report trigger the quarantine process.
+For more on quarantine management, refer to [Quarantine management](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-quarantine-management.html).

     ![](assets/campaign_report_email_6.png)